See also: Reviews

 I bring some new elements to this classic tune, something outside the blues setting that has been done so successfully by Ray Charles, Ella Fitzgerald, Eric Clapton and others.
 Georgia On My Mind is about home, an elusive and changing concept.
 I intermix Impressionism, jazz, blues and tin pan alley to create a full life journey.
 The juxtaposition of styles speaks to the idea of how memory folds together disparate emotions with redeeming grace.

 Composed as an instrumental in 1932 by Duke Ellington, the song was inspired by three of Ellington's grade school teachers.
 "They taught all winter and toured Europe in the summer," the Duke wrote.
 "To me that spelled sophistication."
-My piano captures the mood of an open-minded traveler descending airstairs onto a tarmac of new experience and mysterious culture.
-Woody Mankowski's tenor saxophone introduces Ellington's transcendent melody (the eptitome of 20th century "popular sophistication" - a phrase that would be an oxymoron in less capable hands) with melancholy.
-The arrangement slowly morphs into bewitched then frolicsome reverie.
-The current version is a raw early mix, without proper leveling, effects, etc.
+My piano captures the mood of an open-minded traveler descending stairs onto a tarmac of new experience and mysterious culture.
+Woody Mankowski's saxophone introduces Ellington's transcendent melody (the epitome of 20th century "popular sophistication" - a phrase that could well be an oxymoron in less capable hands) with melancholy.
+The arrangement slowly morphs into bewitched then frolicsome reverie."Superb...elegant sophistication and classy seduction..." - One Stop Stardom

-In 1953, this exquisitely balanced tune from the musical film Calamity Jane introduced Doris Day to the world.
-If this were the only version of the song, I would never have picked it for this collection.
+In 1953, this exquisitely balanced tune (from the musical film Calamity Jane) introduced Doris Day to the world.
+If that were the only version of the song, I would never have picked it for this collection, however.
 Many others have covered it, from Frank Sinatra and Freddy Fender, but it was pianist Brad Mehldau's live version that made me realize how supremely pretty this songs is.
 The slow tempo and subtle shifts into modal jazz adds an air of hushed melancholy.
-Secret love can be thrilling, but more often ends in tragic longing and emptiness.
-I've tried to make this version more about sweet remembrance, however.
+A secret love can be a thrilling thing, but more often ends in tragic longing and emptiness.
+I've tried to make this version more about sweet remembrance.

 My Funny Valentine is a show tune from the 1937 Richard Rodgers and Lorenz Hart musical Babes in Arms.
 A popular jazz standard, the song appears on over 1300 albums performed by over 600 artists.
 My favorite is the Miles Davis Quintet version; although Massimo Faraó's piano interpretation is a close second.
-(Although it's impossible not to associate Chet Baker to this tune.)
+(It's impossible not to associate Chet Baker with this tune as well.)
 I have kept the romantic tempo and accentuated the moodiness with synths and a hint of whole tone harmonies.
-My electric piano solo (in the second half of the arrangement) reminds me of my college days when a Wurlitzer piano was my go to instrument.
-Playing it again lent to the experience an additional layer of nostalgia.
+My electric piano solo (in the second half of the arrangement) reminds me of my college days when a Wurlitzer piano was my go-to instrument.
+Playing it again lent an additional layer of nostalgia.

 This dreamy, haunting rendition highlights the introspective aspects of one of the sweetest soliloquy songs ever written.
-I use a mixture of reversed and bowed piano, framed by synth and piano continuum, in the extended introduction in order to present the tune's hopeful yet chimerical context.
+I use a mixture of reversed and bowed piano, framed by synth and piano continuum in the extended introduction, in order to present the tune's hopeful yet chimerical context.
 The main body of the piece is modal and shifting, searching and reflective.
-The hint of synth in the air, at the very end, is a simple exhale, a silent reminder of the question who's answer often remains just beyond...
+The hint of synth in the air, at the very end, is a simple exhale, a silent reminder of the questioner who's answers often remains just beyond reach...